avclark/avclark.github.com/_posts/2012-09-24-the-days-are-long-but-the-years-are-short.md

 On this night five years ago, I was feeding my wife all sorts of funky food hoping to induce labor.
 Finally, early the next morning we made the drive to the hospital and later that day I held Izzie in my arms for the first time.

 The doctor pulled her out and immediately handed her to me soaking wet.
 As I cleared away the fluid from her eyes and the rest of her face, her little eyes fluttered open and they were bright blue.
-And then, as we started at each other, she smiled.
+And then, as we stared at each other, she smiled.

 I can't describe what I felt in that moment.
 It was a rush of feelings really; fear, joy, love, responsibility, ecstasy, smallness, greatness.
 But mostly, it was the first time I had ever felt such an utterly unconditional love for someone else.
 I knew in that moment I would do anything for her, that me and my selfish world didn't matter anymore.